-- A. The mix of uses may include residential, commercial, retail, office, light industrial, public facilities, open space, wetland banks, parks, and schools, in stand alone or in multi-use buildings. - B. Residential uses are allowed either: - In buildings with ground floor retail shops or offices below the residential units commercial uses; or - 2.
-As singlemulti-family attached units, as provided for in Section 18.22.070(A) of this chapter. - C. Commercial and retail uses are permitted, but not required, on the ground floor of multi-use buildings throughout this district. - D. Uses as authorized allowed in the underlying zone. under CMC Section 18.07.030 Table 1 for Community Commercial.
+- A. The mix of uses may include residential, commercial, retail, office, light industrial, public facilities, open space, wetland banks, parks, and schools, in stand alone or in multi-use buildings. - B. Residential uses are allowed either: - In buildings with commercial uses; or - 2.
+As multi-family units, as provided for in Section 18.22.070(A) of this chapter. - C. Commercial and retail uses are permitted, but not required, on the ground floor of multi-use buildings throughout this district. - D. Uses under CMC Section 18.07.030 Table 1 for Community Commercial.